flyteorg/flyte/docs/deployment/configuration/resource_manager.rst

     ReleaseResource(ctx context.Context, namespace ResourceNamespace, allocationToken string) error }

-How can you force ResourceManager to force runtime quota allocation constraints?
+Configuring ResourceManager to force runtime quota allocation constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Runtime quota allocation constraints can be achieved using ResourceConstraintsSpec.
 It is a contact that a plugin can specify at different project and namespace levels.